 "Okay, but really.
 Is it going to take my job?"

-No. Full stop.
+Let me tell you, No. Full stop.
 An AI can't manage a classroom, inspire a love of history, mediate a friendship dispute, or notice the creative spark in a quiet kid.
 It's a tool.
 A powerful one, yes.
 But a hammer never replaced a carpenter.

 "Isn't this just another screen for kids to stare at?"